 A lasting impact

 Said one participant, “I feel excited today, because this is the first time I come back onto a school campus after my own school graduation about 60 years ago.
 This school is, of course, significantly different from my old school.
 Upon visiting the campus, I find that the campus is not only clean, large and beautiful, but also designed and built in an environmental-friendly style.
 It is very impressive to learn that students here are learning and practicing energy-saving and water-saving on a daily basis.
-I especially like the students' performances, which, as well as the way they come to sit side by side and chat with us during lunch time, show that students in this school are well-educated and have loving hearts.
+I especially like the students' performances, as well as the way they come to sit side by side and chat with us during lunch time, which show that students in this school are well-educated and have loving hearts.
 Teachers here have done a good job!
-Their performances and accompany greatly cheered up my spirit.”
+Their performances and company greatly cheered up my spirit.”

 The hard work of community engagement goes beyond the tour.
 PACE’s regular visits to HCA Day Hospice in Kwong Wai Shu Hospital leave a lasting mark on the Hospice’s patients.
 This year, patients from Kang Le, the satelite day hospice of HCA, were even taken on an outing to the Science Centre by PACE volunteers.

 For many of the patients, the volunteers’ regular visits bring joy to their days.
 Shared Carol Lam, a PACE volunteer, “A patient asked me to sit down next to him.
 He couldn’t help burst into tears, saying that he really appreciates our love and help, while he feels that usually the elderly are the group being neglected.
 When he sees us, he’s happy.
 I told him honestly that we enjoy being and helping at HCA.
 I think it’s a place to celebrate life, to celebrate what the elderly have achieved in their lives, and what they have contributed to the society.”